MyGet/Policies/privacy-policy.md

 **Your privacy is critically important to us!**

+This document was last updated on: May 22, 2018

 At MyGet we have a few fundamental principles:

 - We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.